materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ## Towards automated data sharing and preservation

 In this section, users interact with the data repository through a command-line interface (CLI) application, which is installed on their machine.
-Commands to create, update, and retrieve records can be executed at terminal prompts and even called from custom applications.
+Commands to create, update, and retrieve records can be executed at terminal prompts and even invoked from custom applications.
 Note that more complex commands can be built upon those presented below to meet special user needs.

 ### Get an API token